 Pros and Cons of Captive Agent Income:

-• Established Brand: Captive agents benefit from the reputation and brand recognition of their parent company, which can make it easier to attract clients.
+| Established Brand: Captive agents benefit from strong brand recognition, making it easier to build trust and attract clients. |

 Independent agents are not bound to a single insurance carrier.
 Instead, they work with multiple insurance carriers to offer a broader range of products and options to their clients.
 Independent agents have the flexibility to shop around and compare policies from different companies to find the best coverage at the most competitive rates.